Prayer of Saint Ann Parish

-The Catholic Church was founded by the person and mission of Jesus Christ.
+The Catholic Church was founded by the person of Jesus Christ.
 The word “Catholic” means universal.
 Today’s Church is truly universal – it is the largest in the world with more than 1 billion members around the globe.

-The mission of the Church is to spread the gospel message, administer sacraments and reach out with charity and justice to people in need.
+The mission of the Church is to spread the gospel message, administer sacraments and reach out with charity to people in need.
 The Church is led by the Pope, who is the successor of the Apostle Peter, and the Bishops, who are also in the line of apostolic succession.